henriquelourente/Domain-Driven-Design-Sample/README.md

 ## How to use:

-- You will need Visual Studio 2019 and the current .NET Core SDK.
+- You will need Visual Studio and the current .NET SDK.
 - The current SDK and tools can be downloaded from https://dot.net/core.
 - You will need RabbitMQ message broker.
 - You will need a Elasticsearch database.